rdpeng/ExData_Plotting1/README.md

 This description was forked from following GitHub repository:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)

-These four plots was uploaded in four issues at my repository [link](https://github.com/sergioquadros/ExData_Plotting1/issues) that also we saw with respective codes' links in blue bellow:
+I committed these four plots to four issues at my repository [link](https://github.com/sergioquadros/ExData_Plotting1/issues).
+Also we can see their respective codes' by clicking links in blue bellow:

 ### Plot 1